Infineon/mtb-example-btsdk-rfcomm-spp/README.md

 6. Type any key on the terminal of the outgoing COM port, the spp application will receive the key.
 7. By default, (SEND\_DATA\_ON\_INTERRUPT=1) the application sends 1 MB data to the peer application on every App button press on the WICED board.
 8. If desired, edit the spp.c file to configure the application to send data on a timer to the peer application by setting SEND\_DATA\_ON\_INTERRUPT=0 and SEND\_DATA\_ON\_TIMEOUT=1
+9. For 20721B2 based WICED kits, use the Custom button on audio shield board as application button rather than the button on the base board.

 ## Notes
 See the spp.c file for compile flag options for different modes of testing.
 CYW9M2BASE-43012BT does not support SEND\_DATA\_ON\_INTERRUPT because the platform does not have button connected to BT board.

+To test SEND\_DATA\_ON\_INTERRUPT with CYW943012BTEVK-01, the audio shield board should be removed.
+To make use of the USER button a jumper wire should be installed to connect P00 from A2 (J2 pin 3) to RSVD_1_USER_BTN (J12 pin 1).

 ## Common application settings

 Application settings below are common for all BTSDK applications and can be configured via the makefile of the application or passed in via the command line.

 - BT\_DEVICE\_ADDRESS<br/>
     - Set the BDA (Bluetooth Device Address) for your device.
-The BT address is 6 bytes, for example, 20819A10FFEE.
+The address is 6 bytes, for example, 20819A10FFEE.
 By default, the SDK will set a BDA for your device by combining the 7 hex digit device ID with the last 5 hex digits of the host PC MAC address.

 - UART<br/>
     - Set to the UART port you want to use to download the application.
 For example 'COM6' on Windows or '/dev/ttyWICED\_HCI\_UART0' on Linux or '/dev/tty.usbserial-000154' on macOS.
 By default, the SDK will auto-detect the port.